|

 It’s said that beets grown with asparagus will grow larger.

-Beautiful deep purple beets recently Harvested from a garden.
+Beautiful deep purple beets recently harvested from a garden.

 Bush Beans